sanskrit/sanskrit.github.io/content/projects/data/genetic/v1-gotra-haplogroup/_index.md

 ## How to participate?
 - Contact details can be found below.
-- If you are male and have sequenced your genome (example with [23andme USD$79](https://www.23andme.com/en-int/) or [mapmygenome.in Rs5k](https://mapmygenome.in/genomepatri-heritage-dna-ancestry-test)), send us the following:
+- If you are male and have sequenced your genome (example with [23andme USD$79](https://www.23andme.com/en-int/) or [mapmygenome.in Rs 5k](https://mapmygenome.in/genomepatri-heritage-dna-ancestry-test)), send us the following:
   - your raw data,
   - your gotra and pravara
   - name of your paternal v1 community (eg. sanketi/ vaDama / hebbar iyengar etc..)